h2oai/sparkling-water/doc/src/site/sphinx/ml/sw_xgboost.rst

             from pysparkling.ml import H2OXGBoost
             estimator = H2OXGBoost(labelCol = "CAPSULE")
             model = estimator.fit(trainingDF)

+        By default, ``H2OXGBoost`` algorithm distinguishes between a classification and regression problem based on the type of the label column of the training dataset.
+If the label column is a string column, a classification model will be trained.
+        If the label column is a numeric column, a regression model will be trained.
+If you want to be more explicit about the problem in your code, you can use ``H2OXGBoostClassifier`` or ``H2OXGBoostRegressor`` instead.

         You can also get raw model details by calling the *getModelDetails()* method available on the model as: